The Hook – “Stop Guessing, Start Choosing”

 - Unboxing & Smell: A “new doll smell,” especially with TPE, is normal and fades with ventilation.

-- First Bath (Mandatory): Use warm water plus mild, fragrance-free soap to remove factory residue.
-Rinse thoroughly, pat dry with a lint-free towel, never rub.
+- First Bath (Mandatory): Use warm (not hot) water plus mild, fragrance-free soap to remove factory residue.
+For TPE, stay under about 40 °C / 104 °F to avoid softening the material; silicone can tolerate slightly warmer water but does not need it.
+Rinse thoroughly, pat dry with a lint-free towel, never rub.[4]

 - First Powdering (TPE Only): Once fully dry, dust with unscented talc/baby powder to eliminate tackiness and protect the skin.[4]